dtwomey777/solitaire/README.md

+# Due date?
+I'm kind of confused about this.
+In the specs he says that for all virtual groups, the project is due by noon, but canvas says 11:59 pm

 # Solitaire Project
 This is the GitHub page for the Solitaire Project for AP Computer Science A.
 In this repository is the main Java file.